AIAScience/mflux-ai-tutorials/hyperparameter-optimization/content.md

 ![Experiment graph](images/experiment_graph.png)

-## Other Optimizers
+## Other hyperparameter tuning libraries

-We used Hyperas in this tutorial, but there are many programs for hyperparameter optimization, for example:
+We used Hyperas in this tutorial, but there are many other libraries for hyperparameter optimization, for example:

 * [Nevergrad](https://github.com/facebookresearch/nevergrad)
-* [Hyperopt](https://github.com/hyperopt/hyperopt) (hyperas is hyperopt for keras)
+* [Hyperopt](https://github.com/hyperopt/hyperopt) (hyperas is a wrapper around hyperopt)
 * [Keras-tuner](https://github.com/keras-team/keras-tuner)
 * [Talos](https://github.com/autonomio/talos)
 * [SHERPA](https://parameter-sherpa.readthedocs.io/en/latest/)
-* [Scikit-learn](https://scikit-learn.org/stable/modules/classes.html#hyper-parameter-optimizers) also has built in
+* [Scikit-learn](https://scikit-learn.org/stable/modules/classes.html#hyper-parameter-optimizers) also has some built-in
-hyperparameter optimization
+hyperparameter optimization alrogithms

 ## Going Further

 The best honest entries in the rolling MNIST Kaggle competition currently score around 99.7 % (on the unseen part of the data, the way it is split on Kaggle).
 Here are some suggestions for how to get closer to this score:
 * Obtain more powerful hardware and use GPU computing (for instance with CUDA).
 Speeding up training will let us do more